Preparation Of Fingerprint Charts For Court Testimony

 graphic representation of the facts presented is amply justified and

-rewarded.
+ed.
 The preparation of the charts is ultimately the sole

 responsibility of the expert using them.
 As a matter of interest to